 I may have gotten my financial situation back on track, but what really opened my eyes was seeing the ugly and idiocy come out from others.
 It wasn’t surprising when it came from asshats I already hate.
 But when it came from people whom I once respected, it really made me question my faith in humanity.
 Ingrates believing the virus was a hoax, thinking masks don’t work, fighting to reopen businesses and schools, operating non-essential businesses that should’ve been closed down…where is that human meat grinder when you need it?

 Speaking of which, then there were the celebrities.
 Again, forget about the asshat D-listers that ended up breaking Covid protocols.
-But witnessing the so-called Internet’s Boyfriend going around maskless, meeting fans, and partying (!), watching a pop idol of yours travel abroad for her birthday, and having Wonder Woman badly serenade us in an attempt to boost morale just boggled my already-boggled mind even more.
+But witnessing the so-called Internet’s Boyfriend going around maskless, meeting fans, and partying (!), watching a pop idol of yours travel abroad for her birthday, and having Wonder Woman and other celebs badly serenade us in an attempt to boost morale just boggled my already-boggled mind even more.
 As someone who used to check out celeb gossip/news sites daily, the pandemic also brought out the worst in some stars–even the “nice” ones.

 But back to the most important subject here: me.
 Was the Covid era the worst ever time I lived through?
 Ehhh…I can’t say.
 I believe I have many more years ahead of me and who knows what those years will contain for me.
 All I can say is that while there were times when things really sucked diseased warthog rectum, there were some positives.
 I was able to stay financially afloat (although I should also be grateful for deferred payment on some of my bills).
 I was never bored out of my head from staying home because I drive a lot for work now, and thus I cherish my home time even more.
 (Having a Wii, books, and a drive to write also helps.)
 I cooked some fun eats I never made before.
 I marched for racial justice and saw that my vote mattered.
 I got to finish up the final draft of my story that you all will be reading (hopefully) soon.
 Everyone that mattered in my life had not caught Covid.
 And all my Covid tests that I took up until getting my vaccines were negative.